smitelli/cosmodoc/src/content/topics/player-movement-functions/index.md

 In order to return the player back to regular control, this function sets {{< lookup/cref isPlayerFalling >}} to true, which causes later movement code in {{< lookup/cref MovePlayer >}} to check if the player needs to fall any distance to contact the ground.
 In a typical horizontal-only push, it will be apparent that the player is already on the ground and no further adjustment will be required.
 Otherwise gravity will pull them down as expected.

-To ensure sanity of the global state, {{< lookup/cref isPlayerRecoiling >}}, {{< lookup/cref playerMomentumNorth >}}, and {{< lookup/cref playerFallTime >}} are all cleared before returning control to the regular movement code.
+To ensure sanity of the global state, {{< lookup/cref isPlayerRecoiling >}}, {{< lookup/cref playerRecoilLeft >}}, and {{< lookup/cref playerFallTime >}} are all cleared before returning control to the regular movement code.
 This is cheap insurance to make sure there are no abrupt movements due to the variables holding stale values.

 {{< boilerplate/function-cref MovePlayerPush >}}